All API HubAll API Hub

 6. Grant permissions as needed.

-Some macOS/Safari versions support temporary debugging loading, but it's not suitable for official installation or distribution:
+Some macOS/Safari versions support temporary debugging loading, but this is not suitable for formal installation or distribution:

 pnpm run build:safari